tipishev/python_debugging_workshop/README.md

 * each function is a corridor
 * the more lines in a function the longer the corridor
 * calling a function within a function takes you one level deeper down the call stack
-* returning from a function returns you one level up, to the line where you entered
+* returning from a function takes you one level up, to the line where you entered
-* luckily there are no GOTO statements in Python, so each function has a single point of entry,
+* luckily there are no `GOTO` statements in Python, so each function has a single point of entry,
 * though, it may have multiple return points, for example a condition check may return the result earlier.
-And even if you don't return explicitly, Python returns an implicit None.
+And even if you don't return explicitly, Python returns an implicit `None`.

-* On this diagram the numbers are relative to each function.
-In real code all functions may be defined in the same file and their starting line number can be anywhere, but lines in a function are always consecutive.
+__On this diagram the numbers are relative to each function.
+In real code all functions may be defined in the same file and their starting line number can be anywhere, but lines in a function are always consecutive.__

 For your entertainment I prepared a small game "The Quest for Golden Python", while going through it we will work with different aspects of using a debugger.